hanksnowdon/Portfolio/content/posts/nfl_cnn.md

 - I do this by filtering down to the second frame after ball release.
 This allows the model to learn which direction the ball is being thrown in (so it knows who the intended pass-catcher is).

-Then, following a similar framework of the [first-place finish in the 2020 Big Data Bowl](https://www.kaggle.com/competitions/nfl-big-data-bowl-2020/discussion/119400), I construct the following ten vector features.
+Then, following the modeling framework used in the work [mentioned](https://www.kaggle.com/competitions/nfl-big-data-bowl-2020/discussion/119400) [above]((https://www.tothemean.com/2021/02/07/nfl-pass-cnn.html)), I construct the following ten vector features.
 These vectors effectively provide a “snapshot” of player movements and positions for a CNN kernel to scan over and detect patterns.

 - Offensive player positions relative to football
 - Offense position (x, y) – football position (x, y)